The Mysterious Traveler

-The Mysterious Traveler was an anthology radio series, a magazine, and a comic book.
-All three featured stories which ran the gamut from fantasy and science fiction to straight crime dramas of mystery and suspense.
+The Mysterious Traveler was an American media franchise created by Robert Arthur and David Kogan.
+All versions of the franchise focused on suspense and crime fiction, with occasional elements of horror or science fiction.

+The anthology radio series debuted in 1943 and ran until 1952, featuring a narrator-host known as "the Mysterious Traveler".
+The concept was later adapted to magazine in 1952-53, and the comic book format in 1948, 1956–59, and in 1985.

 Radio

 Written and directed by Robert Arthur and David Kogan, the radio series was sponsored by Adam Hats.
 It began on the Mutual Broadcasting System, December 5, 1943, continuing in many different time slots until September 16, 1952.
 The lonely sound of a distant locomotive heralded the arrival of the sinister narrator (portrayed by Maurice Tarplin), who introduced himself each week in the following manner: